intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

     * - alignment
       - integer-attribute
       - Minimum pointer alignment
+    * - shape_gcd
+      - array-attribute of integer-attribute
+      - Greatest common divisors of shape
+    * - stride_gcd
+      - array-attribute of integer-attribute
+      - Greatest common divisors of stride

 Cf. the documentation of the :ref:`memref type <memref attributes>` and the :ref:`group type <group attributes>`.